yuanzhaoYZ/mlflow_quickstart/Readme.md

 2. I use a s3 bucket for the `--default-artifact-root` in this example, but you can use local folder as well.
 You can read more about MLflow storage [here](https://www.mlflow.org/docs/latest/tracking.html#storage)

-### 1.4 Run mlflow as service
+### 1.4 Run MLflow as service
-Create script to start the mlflow service
+Create script to start the MLflow service
 ```
 #!/bin/sh
 if [ $1 = 'start' ]